RUDRA78372/zrec/README.md

 		stdin is not supported while encoding

-Made it back in 2020, back when I was less depressed (JK).
-Deciding to make it open source now.
+Made it back in 2020, deciding to make it open source now.
 Would do the same for zrec2 as well but zrec code is bad enough to share publicly XD.